 First off, congratulations!
 You’ve made a huge step towards a fulfilling, flexible job with tons of opportunities for travel and growth.
 Here at 160 Driving Academy, we offer truck driving training classes for students all over the Midwest—and we’re committed to their success not only during training, but throughout their careers.
 In this exciting (and slightly nerve-wracking) time, we want to share some proven tips for success so you can rock every last one of your trucking jobs.
 And when you become a trucking expert, come back and let us know what helped you!

-So here they are, five helpful tips to prepare you for your
+So here they are, five helpful tips to prepare you for your first trucking jobs:

 Take on any job.